 - Sliding doors are mounted on rails and slide left and right, which can conserve space in narrow or busy spaces compared to a door that swings out.
 However, these are more likely to be inadvertently left open by customers and the rails will need to be cleaned occasionally as they collect dust and debris.
 Also, as the unit ages, the seals on the door rails can become worn and will not close as tightly, increasing energy usage.
 One thing to remember about sliding doors is that they are only available on models that have at least two doors.

-- Some models include a lit signage area that can hold interchangeable signs, either ones provided by the manufacturer or ones that you have custom made to support your brand.
+- Some small glass door refrigerator models include a lit signage area that can hold interchangeable signs, either ones provided by the manufacturer or ones that you have custom made to support your brand.

 - LED lighting is a brighter, more energy efficient alternative to fluorescent or incandescent lighting.
-It comes standard on some models and is available on many others for an upcharge.
+It comes standard on some countertop refrigerators and is available on many others for an upcharge.
 Some manufacturers offer a longer warranty on these more long-lasting lights.

 - As an alternative to bolted-on handles that may stick out into the aisle, recessed handles are built inside the door, flush with the cabinet.
 This can save a little space in close quarters and won't snag clothes or carts as people come and go.